 The shareholders of the Company had during the Special General Meeting held on 23 January 2013 approved and adopted the employee share scheme known as the OKH Performance Share Plan.
-The principal terms of the OKH Performance Share Plan are set out in the Circular to Shareholders dated 31 December 2012 on pages F-1 to F-18.
+The OKH Performance Share Plan is in operation for a maximum duration of ten years and has expired in January 2023.
 As at the date of the annual report, the Company had not granted share awards to any employees and Directors under the OKH Performance Share Plan.
-The Executive Director and Non-Executive Directors are eligible to participate in the OKH Performance Share Plan.
-The RC will consider the grant of share awards and use of vesting schedules, whereby only a portion of the benefits can be exercised each year, as and when the Company grant share awards to any employees and Directors under the OKH Performance Share Plan.
+The Company is currently exploring a suitable incentive plan/ scheme to motivate its employees towards better performance through increased dedication and loyalty.